aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/_index.md

    ...
    ```

-   {{% alert title="Note" color="primary" %}}
-   The initial cluster is now ready to deploy workload clusters.
-   However, if you just want to use it to run workloads, you can deploy pod workloads directly on the initial cluster without deploying a separate workload cluster and skip the section on running separate workload clusters.
+1. If you just want to use the initial cluster to run workloads, you can deploy pod workloads directly on the initial cluster without deploying a separate workload cluster and skip the section on running separate workload clusters.
-   {{% /alert %}}
+For example, run the test application described in [Deploy test workload]({{< relref "../../tasks/workload/test-app" >}}).

-### Create separate workload clusters
+### Create separate workload clusters (vSphere only)

 Follow these steps if you want to use your initial cluster to create and manage separate workload clusters.